 - If a systemic neonicotinoid cannot be used, then apply two foliar applications approximately 1 month apart (within a life cycle of the insect).
 Use a pyrethroid or Actara first, followed by any ACP effective insecticide shown in the table with a different mode of action.
 If weather or other conditions delay applications, treat as soon as possible.

-- Treat the find site and neighbor orchards as close to the same time as possible, preferably within 2 weeks of each other to achieve the ‘area treatment effect’.
+- Treat the find site and neighboring orchards at as close to the same time as possible, preferably within 2 weeks of each other to achieve the ‘area treatment effect’.
 All blocks that intersect an 800 m radius should be treated in their entirety.
 Blocks that are outside the 800 meters and are in the direction of prevailing winds should also be considered for treatment.

 Seasonal Aspects of the Program

-Winter: In the winter, the population consists primarily of psyllid adults, temperatures are cold and so some insecticides don’t work and it is difficult to treat multiple times.
+Winter: In the winter, the psyllid population consists primarily of adults, temperatures are cold and so some insecticides don’t work, and it is difficult to treat multiple times.
 Therefore, the recommendation in winter is to apply a pyrethroid.

 Spring: The first insecticide should be a pyrethroid to get maximum kill of the psyllid, and the second insecticide can be a softer insecticide.
-However, if the ACP detection situation arises during bloom, treatment choices need to be adjusted to avoid hazards to bees.
+However, if the ACP detection situation arises during bloom, treatment choices need to be adjusted to avoid hazards to pollinators.